cortexlabs/cortex/README.md

 <br>

 Cortex deploys your machine learning models to your cloud infrastructure.
 You define deployments with simple declarative configuration and Cortex deploys your models as JSON APIs on your AWS account.
-It also handles things like autoscaling, rolling updates, log streaming, and inference on CPUs or GPUs.
+It also handles autoscaling, rolling updates, log streaming, inference on CPUs or GPUs, and more.

 Cortex is actively maintained by Cortex Labs.
 We're a venture-backed team of infrastructure engineers and [we're hiring](https://angel.co/cortex-labs-inc/jobs).